D.C. Booth Historic National Fish Hatchery: History

 The hatchery closed in 1983 after budget cuts forced the closure of the site.
 The hatchery, still managed by the US Fish and Wildlife Service, still allowed visitors but could not continue operations.
 The hatchery reopened in 1989 as the D.C.
 Booth Historic National Fish Hatchery, in honor of Booth, and after forming new partnerships.
 The hatchery was renovated in 1995.

 In August 2013, it was announced that the hatchery would shut down on October 1, 2013, after the U.S. Fish and Wildlife Service issued a nationwide hatchery shutdown due to priority being given to other programs and insufficient funding.
 The announcement was met with opposition by U.S. Senator Tim Johnson and U.S. Representative Kristi Noem, both from South Dakota; as well as Spearfish Mayor Dana Boke.
-Due to public efforts to keep the hatchery open, its closure was indefinitely suspended in September, with its operations allowed to continue through the 2014 Fiscal Year.
+Due to public efforts to keep the hatchery open, its closure was indefinitely suspended in September 2013, with its operations allowed to continue through the end of Fiscal Year 2014 on September 30, 2014.